-Actor, Jamie Foxx mourns the loss of his younger sister, DeOndra Dixon
+Actor, Jamie Foxx mourns loss of younger sister, DeOndra Dixon

 Latest Weather Blog

-Actor, Jamie Foxx mourns the loss of his younger sister, DeOndra Dixon
+Actor, Jamie Foxx mourns loss of younger sister, DeOndra Dixon

 According to CNN, beloved comedian and actor Jamie Foxx has lost his younger sister in death.

-Foxx announced the death of his 36-year-old sister, DeOndra Dixon, on Monday.
+Foxx announced the loss of his 36-year-old sister, DeOndra Dixon, on Monday.

 Dixon was known for her magnetic personality and her work as an ambassador for the Global Down Syndrome Foundation.

-Foxx took to his Instagram account to express his grief and recount many of his happy memories with his sister.
+Foxx took to his Instagram account to express his grief and recount many of their happy memories together.

 View this post on Instagram